MacPeng/shell-practice/README.md

 library (often called **libc++**) to implement the source code for this program, which we'll assume is in a file called **wcat.cpp**.
-All C++ code is automatically linked with the C++ library, which is full of useful functions you can call to implement your program.
+All C++ code is automatically linked with the C++ library, which is full of useful functions you can call to implement the program.

-For this project, you are _required_ to use the following routines to do file input and output: **open**, **read**, **write**, and **close**.
-Whenever you use a new function like this, the first thing you should do is read about it -- how else will you learn to use it properly?
+For this project,_required_ to use the following routines to do file input and output: **open**, **read**, **write**, and **close**.

 On UNIX systems, the best way to read about such functions is to use what are called the **man** pages (short for **manual**).
 In our HTML/web-driven world,